CleverCloud/CandidateMaterials/README.md

 ---

-<span style="text-decoration:underline;">Presentation samples</span>
+<ins>Presentation samples</ins>

 Especially as engineers become more senior, oral presentation of work becomes an important vehicle for communication.
 If you have given a technical presentation that is publicly available, please provide a link to the slides (and the video if available).
 Engineers are often also very self-conscious about their presentations, so don’t worry about any imperfections — and don’t be concerned if it’s brief or informal!
-If you don’t have a publicly available presentation, please describe a topic on which you have presented in the past. \
+If you don’t have a publicly available presentation, please describe a topic on which you have presented in the past.

 _Presentation sample(s)_